MLIR Plugins

 #define GEN_PASS_DEF_STANDALONESWITCHBARFOO

-You can type make all and see the compilation succeed.
-Please note that Catalyst has three custom dialects, the Quantum, Catalyst and Gradient dialect.
-Depending on which dialect you are interested in, you can include the definition of the operations in that way.
+You can execute make all and see the compilation succeed.
+Please note that Catalyst has a number of custom dialects, such as the Quantum, Catalyst and Gradient dialects.
+Depending on which dialect you are interested in, you can include the definition of the operations in a similar way by including the appropriate dialect header file.

-1. Marking dialects as dependent in the pass TableGen file.
+3. Marking dialects as dependent in the pass TableGen file

 diff --git a/mlir/standalone/include/Standalone/StandalonePasses.td b/mlir/standalone/include/Standalone/StandalonePasses.td